bwplotka/flagarize/README.md

 Flagarize your Go struct to initialize your even complex CLI config struct from flags!

+**NOTE: This project is in maintainance mode.
+This means that until new maintainer will be willing to support it, no additional features will be added.
+The project was fun to create and is fully functional, but benefits are not strong enough to justify lack of type safety her (thus lack of autocomplection).**

 ## Goals

 * Allow flag parsing for any struct field using Go struct tags.